josephday/Speaker-Attribution/README.md

 # Speaker-Attribution
-Speaker Attribution using Markov Models -- assignment description can be located here https://www.classes.cs.uchicago.edu/archive/2016/winter/12200-1/pa/pa4/index.html
+Speaker Attribution using Markov Models

 Using Markov Models generated from text patterns of numerous speeches of known origin from two politicians A and B, identify the most likely origin of the third speech, A or B.